Skip to Main Content

 The following categories of works are eligible for copyright protection:

-What does this mean?
-First, a work must be original, meaning that it originated from the author's mind.
-It is not necessary for the work to be so unique that nothing like it has ever been created before, but it must be independently created by the author and not copied from another work.
+• "Original" means the work originated from the creator's mind and has at least a minimal degree of creativity.
+It is not necessary for a work to be so unique that nothing like it has ever been created before, but it must be independently created and not copied from another work.
 Although two works may happen to bear a strong resemblance to one another, they can both be eligible for copyright protection as long as neither was copied from the other.
-Furthermore, only a minimal amount of creativity is required for a work to be considered original.

 What Cannot Be Copyrighted?